Andrea Blackett: Career

 Andrea's 4x400 meter time in the Indoor National Track and Field events led the Rice Owls to their first ever national title win in 1997.
 Her highest individual finish came in a second-place effort in the 400 metres hurdles in 1997.
 Blackett graduated from Rice University in 1997 with a bachelor's degree in managerial studies and Spanish, and she also holds a master's degree from the University of Houston in hotel management.

 She also competed in the 2002 Commonwealth Games in Manchester but was unable to retain her title.
 Blackett featured in the 2003 documentary Running for God which followed her efforts to win at the games alongside fellow hurdlers Deon Hemmings and Natasha Danvers, and how their Christian faith influenced their careers.

 Blackett was also selected in the Bajan team for the 2008 Olympics but was ruled out due to injury and retired from international competition.

+Coaching

 Blackett has now finished her days of running but it hasn't stopped her from coaching for the Rice University's Women's Track Team as well as previously coaching for Barbados in the 2008 Beijing Olympic games.

+Coach Blackett continued her NCAA Division I coaching career at UCLA Bruins track and field in 2016-2017.

+Coach Blackett coached eight years (2017-2024) as an assistant coach for Azusa Pacific University.
+APU won 2021 and 2023 NCAA Division II women's outdoor track and field championships two team NCAA Division II Championships, and 16 (out of 16) Pacific West Conference men and women team outdoor track and field championships.